RohanFarooqui/Mini-Facebook-Cpp/Readme.txt

 Mini FAcebook Project:

--> Change drive letter in all paths i.e. E:// to curretnt drive path you copy paste -> Copy only Mini FB folder to the drive
+-> Change drive letter in all paths i.e. E:// to current drive path you copy paste -> Copy only Mini FB folder to the drive

 Thanks
-M.ROHAN FAROOQUI ©
+M.ROHAN FAROOQUI Â©